peterezzatedward-dev/python-project/readme.md

 # CI/CD Pipeline for Python-Flask App on AWS

-[cite_start]This project outlines the process of deploying a Python Flask application using a CI/CD (Continuous Integration/Continuous Delivery) pipeline on the Amazon Web Services (AWS) cloud The pipeline is designed to automate the build and deployment process whenever a developer pushes code to a Git repository[cite: 2].
+This project outlines the process of deploying a Python Flask application using a CI/CD (Continuous Integration/Continuous Delivery) pipeline on the Amazon Web Services (AWS) cloud The pipeline is designed to automate the build and deployment process whenever a developer pushes code to a Git repository.

-[cite_start]The project leverages the following tools to create a robust DevOps CI/CD pipeline:
+The project leverages the following tools to create a robust DevOps CI/CD pipeline:

 * **Git**: Used for version control and to trigger the pipeline.
 * **Jenkins**: The central automation server for continuous integration and continuous delivery.